❗Mudgee face-to-face counselling has closed

 The group will learn about:

 Yes, groups have been set up so that people can join under a different name.
 The software being used also allows for facial features to be changed if you are worried about being identified.
-If you are concerned about this please contact me prior to the groups starting so I can talk you through how to protect your privacy/ anonymity.
+If you are concerned about this, please contact me prior to the group's starting so I can talk you through how to protect your privacy/ anonymity.

 Rebates may be available through Medicare of up to $30.10 per session with GP referral.
-(For more information on how to get a GP referral please see below).
+(For more information on how to get a GP referral, please see below).

-If your GP has diagnosed you with a mental health condition such as Anxiety, Depression, Borderline Personality Disorder or PTSD in the past they may be very happy to refer you to this group.
+If your GP has diagnosed you with a mental health condition such as Anxiety, Depression, Borderline Personality Disorder or PTSD in the past, they may be very happy to refer you to this group.

 You can provide this letter to your GP if you would like an easy way of explaining to them what you want/ need in order to claim your Medicare rebate for this group.

-If you would like to learn more about applying for a scholarship for yourself, a friend/ family member or client please contact me and discuss.
+If you would like to learn more about applying for a scholarship for yourself, a friend/family member or client, please contact me and discuss.

 Scholarships vary in their conditions.